OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 1. On your profile page, choose the [office.com](https://www.office.com/) link and sign in with the username and password you specified for your developer subscription.

+   > [!NOTE]
-  >**Note:** Do not sign in to your subscription with your developer program credentials.
+   > Do not sign in to your subscription with your developer program credentials.

 2. Use the app launcher to go to the [Admin center](https://portal.office.com/adminportal/home#/homepage).